SanjithSenthil/AI-Visual-Speech-Recognition/README.md

 - The model is transformed into a full stack application, enabling users to select from a predetermined set of videos for real time transcription.

 ### Demo Video
 - Click to play the below video for the demo.
+Note: Please don't forget to unmute the video.

 https://github.com/SanjithSenthil/AI-Visual-Speech-Recognition/assets/109128028/613e666d-8b74-49ce-81fa-428d8207c261